Teaching and Learning, Curriculum and Standards

 Highlights of our Physical Education Program

 Assessment and evaluation are integral parts of the teaching and learning cycle.
 Teachers use a variety of assessments to identify students’ needs as learners.
-At Tam Valley, we view assessment as a tool for understanding the learner and informing instruction.
+We view assessment as a tool for understanding the learner and informing instruction.
 There are four different types of assessments used throughout the school year to gather information about our students’ progress.

 Classroom-based Assessments: Teachers utilize assessments on an ongoing basis to ensure that students are learning.
 They also use the data from assessments to plan future lessons.
-These assessments are often designed by the teachers themselves.
+The teachers themselves often design these assessments.

 The CST is a standardized test given in the spring of each year to all students in grades two through twelve.
 The results from this test provide our district with a broad understanding of how students are doing overall.
 It also provides a way to identify those students who are not achieving proficiency on these tests so that schools can address these students’ needs.
 It is not the type of assessment that provides teachers with specific information about each child’s learning.